220919-Reston-Java-React-AWS/reviews/week-1.md

             - What they worked on the previous day
             - What they will work on today
             - What issues/blockers/problems they are running into

+# Git
+- Version control system
+    - Version control: the practice of tracking and managing code changes in a project
+        - Save changes to project (creating new versions)
+        - Revert to old versions of project
+    - Version control systems are tools that facilitate the process of version control
+    - Git is the most popular VCS
+- Repository types
+    - Local repository
+        - Local copy on your computer
+    - Remote repository
+        - Copy that exists on a repository hosting website (such as Github, Gitlab, BitBucket, etc.)
+- File states
+    - Modified
+        - A file has been changed, added, or deleted but the modification has not been staged
+    - Staged
+        - A modified file is ready to be committed
+    - Committed
+        - Staged files have been saved to the local repository
+- Git commands
+    - `git init` to create a new local repository
+    - `git remote add` to link the local repository with a remote repository
+    - `git clone` to create a local repository that is a copy of an already existing remote repository (ex. a repository that already exists on Github)
+    - `git status` to view status of the repository and to see modified files and/or files ready to be committed
+    - `git commit` to commit changes to local repository
+    - `git log` to view newly created commit
+    - `git push` to push commit to remote repository

+# Java
+- High level programming language
+- Features
+    - Highly object oriented
+    - Strongly typed: values are not implicitly converted between types
+    - Strictly typed: variables are declared with a type that cannot be changed
+- Benefits
+    - Write once run anywhere
+    - Widely used w/ extensive 3rd party libraries + frameworks that are open source
+    - Automatic memory management
+- Disadvantages
+    - Can be inefficient w/ memory management at times
+    - All users must have a JRE installed on the computer to run Java programs
+    - Forces OOP to be used
+    - Takes time to compile code before it can be run
+    - Licensing
+- JDK v.
+JRE v.
+JVM
+    - JDK: Java Development Kit
+        - Contains a **compiler** that turns source code into byte code
+        - DevTools, debugger, documentation tools, etc.
+        - JRE
+    - JRE: Java Runtime Environment
+        - Built-in libraries
+            - ex.
+String class, System class, Math class, collections API, etc.
+        - JVM
+    - JVM: Java Virtual Machine
+        - Runs byte code and issues instructions to the machine on how to run the program
+            - Contains a JIT (Just in Time) compiler that reads byte code line by line and issues low-level commands to the computer while program is running
+* Primitive Types
+    - 8 primitives
+        - byte
+            - 8 bit integer values
+        - short
+            - 16 bit integer values
+        - char
+            - 16 bit unicode characters
+        - int
+            - 32 bit integer values
+        - long
+            - 64 bit integer values
+            - "L"
+        - float
+            - 32 bit floating point values
+            - "f"
+        - double
+            - 64 bit floating point values
+* Control Flow
+    - If statement: used to execute a block of code if true
+        - else if: is another if statement chained to a previous that will run if the previous was false
+        - else: runs if if, and all else ifs are false
+    - While loop
+        - runs a block of code repeatedly while a specified condition is true
+    - Do-while loop
+        - runs a block of code first, and then evaluates a condition to see if it's true before looping again
+        - Do-while loops are guaranteed to run at least once
+    - For loop
+        - A loop with 3 parts
+        - Declaration block: create a "counter" variable
+        - Conditional block: runs loop if condition is true
+        - Increment block: used to change the counter variable's value (could also be used for decrementing)
+    - Switch statements
+        - Use a specified variable and match its value against various "cases"
+    - Break and continue
+        - Used to exit a loop without further evaluation
+        - Continue used to stop execution of current block and proceed to the next block
+* Boolean expressions
+    - `==` Check equality of two values
+        - For primitive variables, checks whether values are equal
+        - For reference variables, checks whether the two variables are pointing to the same object
+    - `>` Greater than
+    - `<` Less than
+    - `>=` Greater than or equal to
+    - `<=` Less than or equal to
+    - `!` Reverse value of boolean
+    - `&&` AND
+        - true && true -> true
+        - everything else is false
+    - `||` OR
+        - false || false -> false
+        - everything else is true